New Features in TADS 3

 Full ANSI C preprocessing.
 The TADS 3 compiler supports virtually all of the features of the ANSI C preprocessor: macros with substitution parameters, token pasting, stringizing, #if, #elif, #line.
 The TADS 3 preprocessor even obeys the ANSI C rules for recursive and circular macro expansions, lets you define variable-argument macros, and has extensions to the ANSI rules for even more powerful varargs macros.

 An enhanced library.
 All of the features above are just the new language and virtual machine features - we haven't even started to describe the new library.
-The library is still in development as of this writing, but it will offer an advanced sense model with sight, sound, smell, and touch, as well as extensibility with new game-specific senses; sense-passing among multiple rooms; a more sophisticated turn-based time system; modularity of messages (for different default message styles) and input grammar definitions (for easy translation to other natural languages besides English); a more modular design overall, for easier implementation of library extensions; a much-improved execution model; consistent naming conventions; and a lot more.
+The library provides an advanced sense model with sight, sound, smell, and touch, as well as extensibility with new game-specific senses; sense-passing among multiple rooms; a more sophisticated turn-based time system; modularity of messages (for different default message styles) and input grammar definitions (for easy translation to other natural languages besides English); a more modular design overall, for easier implementation of library extensions; a much-improved execution model; consistent naming conventions; and a lot more.

 Real-time events.
 Most TADS 3 interpreters have enhanced support for real-time events, including timed command-line input.
 The library provides high-level features that make real-time events very easy to work with - real-time events look almost exactly like ordinary turn-based fuses and daemons.